-Tharparkar bull - The males are used for draught in harsh climate.
-Conservation and Improvement Indigenous breeds of cattle were improved through field progeny testing and selection; conservation efforts increased their population.
+Indigenous breeds of cattle were improved through field progeny testing and selection; conservation efforts increased their population.
 Desi cattle breeds are important because of their resistance to tropical diseases, low maintenance cost besides providing A 2 milk.
 Identified, characterized and gazette notified indigenous breeds of Livestock & Poultry including cattle.

+Kankrej cow - Among all cattle breeds, Kankrej is considered the oldest.
+Research initiated in late 1970s to conserve the germplasm.
 Gir cattle - It provides milk, manure and draught power.
 Their tolerance to harsh climatic conditions make them a suitable cattle breed to mitigate global warming.
+Black Gold